 But this turned out to be a strategic error… in the darkness, a Norse warrior’s barefoot landed on a prickly thistle.
 He shrieked in pain, waking the Scottish Clansmen in time to thwart the attack.
 Since then, the flowers have been associated with good luck, bravery, courage, and strength.

 The thistle was named the Scottish national flower by Alexander the III.
 In centuries since, it’s appeared on coins and the Royal Arms of Scotland.
-Scotland’s Order of Chivalry is known as “The Most Ancient and Noble Order of the Thistle.“ Members sport gold chains with links in the shape of the flowers and their motto is nemo me impune lacessit, or “no-one provokes me with impunity.”
+Scotland’s Order of Chivalry is known as “The Most Ancient and Noble Order of the Thistle.“ Members sport gold chains with links in the shape of flowers, and their motto is nemo me impune lacessit, or “no-one provokes me with impunity.”

 Thistle Flowers and French Legends